saverchenkov/darwin-godel-adk/PRD.md

 ### 2.2 Key Components
 - **Main Orchestrator Process**: Manages the Child Process lifecycle, versions the entire **Agent Archive** and [`knowledge.md`](knowledge.md), handles code/prompt reloads by restarting the child, and initiates rollbacks on critical failures.
 - **Child Execution Process**: An isolated process that initializes an ADK environment and runs the DGM evolutionary loop.
 This loop includes parent selection, self-modification, evaluation, and learning.
-- **Agent Archive**: A version-controlled repository (e.g., a directory structure managed by Git) containing all viable, self-generated agent variants.
-Each variant is a complete, executable version of [`system_agents.py`](system_agents.py).
+- **Agent Archive**: A version-controlled repository managed by Git, where each agent variant is a commit.
+The archive contains all viable, self-generated agent variants, with each variant being a complete, executable version of [`system_agents.py`](system_agents.py).
 This archive serves as the gene pool for the evolutionary process.
 - **Agents**: `PlannerAgent`, `ExecutorAgent`, `LearningAgent` with redefined roles (see Section 3).
 - **Knowledge & Inputs**: [`input.md`](input.md), [`knowledge.md`](knowledge.md), [`.env`](.env).

 ### 2.3 DGM Evolutionary Workflow
-1.  **Initialization**: The Main Orchestrator starts the Child Process, which loads the agent population from the Agent Archive.
+1.  **Initialization**: The Main Orchestrator initializes the evolutionary loop.
-2.  **Parent Selection**: The system selects one or more "parent" agents from the archive based on a strategy in [`knowledge.md`](knowledge.md) that balances performance and novelty.
+2.  **Parent Selection (Main Orchestrator)**: The Main Orchestrator selects a "parent" agent version by analyzing the Git tags in the Agent Archive.
+It uses a strategy defined in [`knowledge.md`](knowledge.md) that balances performance and novelty.
+It then checks out the selected agent's version of `system_agents.py` and `knowledge.md`.
-3.  **Self-Modification (Planner & Executor)**:
+3.  **Execution (Child Process)**: The Main Orchestrator starts the Child Process, which runs the selected parent agent to generate a new "child" agent variant.
+    a.
+The `PlannerAgent` analyzes the parent and produces a specification for a modification.
+    b.
+The `ExecutorAgent` implements the changes, producing a new "child" agent.
     a.
 The `PlannerAgent` analyzes the selected parent and produces a high-level specification for a new feature or modification.
     b.
 The `ExecutorAgent` receives this specification and implements the changes on the parent's source code, producing a new "child" agent.
 4.  **Evaluation**: The new child agent is evaluated on a coding benchmark to get a fitness score.
 Only viable agents are kept.